merenlab/anvio/anvio/docs/artifacts/functions-across-genomes-txt.md

 ## General format

 With this file type anvi'o may describe the presence-absence of individual functions across genomes, or the frequency of functions.
+The header of the last column in a %(functions-across-genomes-txt)s file will be the name of the function annotation source from which the gene functions were recovered.

 ### Frequency of function hits across genomes